AdobeDocs/marketo.en/help/marketo/product-docs/reporting/email-insights/email-insights-analytics-overview.md

 >[!NOTE]
 >
->See that Refresh on the upper right?
+>See that [!UICONTROL Refresh] on the upper right?
 When you see it, you'll need to manually click it to refresh the Insights module.
 We only show it when you have made a change to filters that would invalidate the current values.

 You can also specify what you see (left to right): All, Audience, Content, and Platform.